 There are two sides to the peak shaving equation: demand side management and supply side management.

 For demand side management, demand is reduced.
-This may be achieved by limiting the available power for EV charging infrastructure or, in industrial use cases, shutting down unused or unneccessary heavy machinery.
+This may be achieved by limiting the available power for EV charging infrastructure or, in industrial use cases, shutting down unused or unnecessary heavy machinery.

 For supply side management, local power sources are utilized to reduce the power drawn from the grid.
 This can be achieved with local batteries or power generators, such as PV systems or diesel generators.